 David Murphee is a 1991 graduate of the Cumberland School of Law and received his bachelor’s degree from Auburn University in 1985.
 From 1992 until 1994, David was the law clerk to the Honorable Tamara O. Mitchell, currently the longest serving bankruptcy judge in the State of Alabama.
 David has also spoken extensively at consumer bankruptcy seminars and helps the firm stay up to date in the ever-changing area of bankruptcy law and procedure.

 Chapter 13 bankruptcy, commonly known as “Debtor’s Court,” is an efficient and financially attractive repayment plan for important debts, such as mortgage notes, automobile loans, income taxes, and domestic support obligations.
-Repayment plans for Chapter 13 cases are structured around the individual client’s ability to pay, and quite often result in a monthly repayment of considerably less than the client’s current monthly obligations.
+Repayment plans for Chapter 13 cases are structured around the individual client’s ability to pay, and almost always result in a monthly repayment of considerably less than the client’s current monthly obligations.
+Chapter 13 is also available to individuals who have had a Chapter 7 case in the recent past, but who have incurred unmanageable debt since the Chapter 7 discharge.

-Both types of bankruptcy offer the fundamental protection of the Bankruptcy Code, which include the immediate stop of all creditor collection attempts, including garnishments, lawsuits, foreclosures, and repossessions.
+Both types of bankruptcy offer the fundamental protection of the Bankruptcy Code, which include the immediate and automatic stopping of all collection activities from any creditor, including garnishments, lawsuits, foreclosures, and repossessions.
+Known in the Bankruptcy Code as the “automatic stay,” the filing of a bankruptcy case results in an immediate and comprehensive injunction against all collection activities.

-Bankruptcy law was designed to assist the consumer through difficult financial times, and the law firm of Jaffe & Erdberg is committed to ensuring that process works effectively and smoothly.
+Put simply, bankruptcy law is the single most favorable law enacted for the financial protection of the individual in a consumer and debt-driven economy.
+It is designed specifically to assist an individual through difficult financial times, and the law firm of Jaffe & Erdberg is committed to ensuring that process works effectively and smoothly for our clients.

 Jaffe & Erdberg is pleased to announce that it has partnered with “720creditscore.com” to offer a credit rebuilding program in conjunction with Chapter 7 and Chapter 13 cases.
 Although results vary with each case, the overall positive effects of the “720 Credit Score” program have been proven, and it promises to be a valuable tool for our goal of helping you manage your debt and rebuild your financial life and your financial freedom.